DevendraVasantKatuke/interview/3 React/remix.md

 };
 ```

 This is almost always used in conjunction with `useMatches`.
-To see what kinds of things you can do with it, refer to [`useMatches`][use-matches] for more information.
+To see what kinds of things you can do with it, refer to  for more information.

-[use-matches]: ../hooks/use-matches

 # `headers`